sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ## Configuration management

+### Configuration Management Process

-**Configuration Management Process:** This {term}`business process <business process>` involves the TRE operator identifying, maintaining, and verifying information on IT assets and configurations in the TRE organisation.
+This {term}`business process <business process>` involves the TRE operator identifying, maintaining, and verifying information on IT assets and configurations in the TRE organisation.

 ```{list-table}
 :header-rows: 1